-A Remembrance Ceremony is open to the public the evening of September 13.
-This free ceremony will include music, speakers and a time of remembrance.
+A Remembrance Ceremony is open to the public on the evening of September 13.
+This free ceremony will include music, speakers, and a time of remembrance.

 The Valor Run Half Marathon and 5K will be held Saturday morning, September 15, beginning and ending at Beachaven Winery.
 See details or register at valorrunclarksville.wordpress.com/.

 Welcome Home Parade is Saturday, September 15 at 10:00 a.m. in historic downtown Clarksville.
 Veterans should register to participate in the parade at www.welcomehomeveteranscelebration.com.
 Applications are also available for floats and other parade participants.

 Lee Greenwood will be performing a free concert at Beachaven Winery on Saturday, September 15 at 7:00 p.m.